Organic Revolution: A 9-Day Trip to Cuba with Organic Growers School

 - Mandatory Cuban health insurance & airline taxes: Most commercial airlines include taxes and health insurance in the cost of your ticket.
 Please double check with your airline.

 Please note we have a limited number of partial scholarships available for practicing farmers and food activists from the Southern Appalachians.
-Please email firstname.lastname@example.org for more information.
+Check out the Scholarship Information page for more information and to donate.

 Who will participate in the tour?

 This public, educational tour is open to anyone who has a genuine interest in learning about food sovereignty in Cuba, and who demonstrates adaptability and sensitivity toward different cultural realities.
-We will work to recruit a diverse group of travelers, including professionals, teachers, students, activist and foodies.
-Prior experience or knowledge of food sovereignty is not required.
+We will work to recruit a diverse group of travelers, including professionals, teachers, farmers, students, activists and foodies.

 Please keep in mind that we have a limited number of partial scholarships available to those who are active farmers or food activists in Southern Appalachia.
 If you’d like to apply or want to donate to our scholarship fund to support those who would not be able to participate without financial assistance, please email firstname.lastname@example.org